Modeling of experimentally observed topological defects inside bulk polycrystals: Modeling of the observed orientation field

 To simulate the anisotropic case, we need the components of the tensor of elastic moduli of each voxel with respect to the sample frame.
 For this we express the lattice basis frame in terms of the sample frame for every voxel.
 This linear combination between two orthogonal bases was directly obtained from the reconstructed experimental data.
 Thus, if $(c_{i}), i = 1,2,3$ is the sample basis and $e^{A}_{i}$ is the lattice basis, and $A$ denotes a particular voxel,

 For both the isotropic (Fig.~\ref{fig:Log_Stress_Norm}) and anisotropic cases (Fig.~\ref{fig:Log_Stress_Norm_Aniso}), we find, as expected, that the stress field has large magnitude in the region where the $S$ field varies along the interface and especially at terminations.
 The stress field is almost the same in the `s-gb+gb' and the `only-s-gb' cases due to the grain boundary network not producing significant stresses.
-Fig.~\ref{fig:zero_gb} shows the \mbox{log} of the norm of the stress field produced just by the network of grain boundaries; $G$ denotes the shear modulus.
+Fig.~\ref{fig:zero_gb} shows the \mbox{log} of the norm of the stress field produced just by the network of grain boundaries; $Y_{0}$ denotes the yield stress for Zr, which is considered to be $150$ MPa \cite{2015AcMat..96..249G}.
 Despite the interfacial dislocation density of the gb network being highly inhomogeneous, vanishing stresses corresponding to it are calculated.

+Reference points, $A$, $B$, and $C$, have been marked in Figure~\ref{fig:Log_Stress_Norm} to explain aspects of the stress field produced by the s-gb.
+The stress at point $A$, at a grain-size normalized distance of $0.004$ from the s-gb, has a yield normalized deviatoric (dev.) stress magnitude of $2.133$, sufficiently high to induce plasticity.
+Point $B$, at a distance of $0.042$, has a dev.~stress of $0.513$.
+Point $C$, is at a distance of $0.11$, and has a dev.~stress of $0.313$.
+Points $B$ and $C$ have stresses that can induce strong Bauschinger effects.
+The normalized total stress at each of these points is $4.173$ , $0.893$, and $0.5$, respectively, indicating the presence strong hydrostatic stresses with potential implications for void growth and closure.
+More specifically, at point $A$ the hydrostatic tension is 1.5 times the yield stress and can promote void growth.

+The predictions of such local stress inhomogeneities with strong implications for heterogeneous plasticity are contributions of our work, beyond the ambit of classical polycrystal plasticity.

 The non-zero stress field away from the sub-grain boundary, in Fig.~\ref{fig:Log_Stress_Norm} and Fig.~\ref{fig:Log_Stress_Norm_Aniso}, is evidence of the fact that the field caused by a g.disclination extends well beyond its core.
 This observation can be further extended to infer that two g.disclinations can strongly interact even if they are macroscopically separated and, in fact, the force of this interaction is stronger than that of an equally separated pair of dislocations.